Amethyst-szs/smo-project-manager/README.md

 -Keep text data uncompressed, the program automatically compresses the files with SarcTool on build
 -Use template objects
--Add new languages in your project with the push of a button
+-Add new languages in your project with the push of a button -Send project to console over FTP (Recommened to use sys-ftpd-light on the console side!)

 ### Adding to your right click menu
 If you want to quickly be able to open a project on windows, open the Registry Editor.
 Inside here, go through the directories: `HKEY_CLASSES_ROOT/Directory/Background/shell/`.
 Add a new key called "SMO Project Manager".
 Inside this key, add a new key called "command".
 Add a new string value to this key called "(Default)" with the value pointing to your "run.bat" file, like this `D:\GitHub\Repos\smo-project-manager/run.bat`.